jkitzes/macroeco/doc/tutorial_getting_started.rst

     models = logser_uptrunc; lognorm
     log_y = True

-A single parameter file can contain multiple "runs", each of which is denoted by the name of the run written in brackets (this run is titled "SAD ANBO", as it will analyze the species abundance distribution for the Anza-Borrego demo data).
+A single parameter file can contain multiple "runs", each of which is denoted by the name of the run written in brackets (this run is titled `SAD ANBO`, as it will analyze the species abundance distribution for the Anza-Borrego demo data).

 Conceptually, the information required for a single run can be broken down into three parts.
 The first part tells MacroecoDesktop the type of analysis that's desired, in this case a species abundance distribution (any function contained in the empirical or models subpackage of ``macroeco`` can be listed here as an analysis).